Soft X-ray line emission from hot gas in intervening galaxy halos and diffuse gas in the cosmic web

-For example, \citet{2020ApJ...893L..24O} made specific mock observations for the \textit{eROSITA} instrument on the Spectrum-Roentgen-Gamma mission (\citealt{2012arXiv1209.3114M}) using the IllustrisTNG (\citealt{2018MNRAS.475..648P, 2018MNRAS.480.5113M, 2018MNRAS.475..624N, 2018MNRAS.475..676S, 2018MNRAS.477.1206N}) and the EAGLE (\citealt{2015MNRAS.446..521S}) simulations.
-They found that the hot circumgalactic medium (CGM) emission in central galaxies with lower masses and higher specific star formation rate (sSFR) can be detected out to a distance of $\SIrange{30}{50}{kpc}$, while in higher-mass central galaxies this detection can go out to $\SIrange{150}{200}{kpc}$.
-Both simulations also predicted higher soft X-ray luminosities (at fixed stellar mass) for higher-sSFR galaxies, in comparison to their lower-sSFR galaxy counterparts.
+\citet{2020ApJ...893L..24O} made specific mock observations for the \textit{eROSITA} instrument on the Spectrum-Roentgen-Gamma mission (\citealt{2012arXiv1209.3114M}) using the IllustrisTNG (\citealt{2018MNRAS.475..648P, 2018MNRAS.480.5113M, 2018MNRAS.475..624N, 2018MNRAS.475..676S, 2018MNRAS.477.1206N}) and the EAGLE (\citealt{2015MNRAS.446..521S}) simulations.
+They found that the hot circumgalactic-medium (CGM) emission in central galaxies with lower masses and a higher specific star formation rate (sSFR) can be detected out to a distance of $\SIrange{30}{50}{kpc}$, while in higher mass central galaxies this detection can go up to $\SIrange{150}{200}{kpc}$.
+Both simulations also predicted higher soft X-ray luminosities (at fixed stellar mass) for higher sSFR galaxies, in comparison to their lower sSFR galaxy counterparts.
 Using three suits of hydrodynamical simulations, that is, EAGLE, IllustrisTNG, and SIMBA (\citealt{2019MNRAS.486.2827D}), \citet{2024ApJ...969...85S} demonstrated the feasibility of characterizing the CGM in nearby galaxy halos ($z\sim \numrange{0.01}{0.03}$) using next-generation X-ray microcalorimeter.
 Through the mock spectroscopic observations made with typical instrumental design parameters, they found that individual halos of Milky Way mass can be traced out to large distances using prominent emission lines, such as \ion{\ce{O}}{\romannumeral7}, \ion{\ce{O}}{\romannumeral8} and iron lines.
 They also demonstrate the ability of X-ray observations to reveal the spatial distributions of temperature, velocity, and abundance ratio through spectral fitting for individual galaxy halos.